Hans Zimmer discography

-German composer and music producer Hans Zimmer has composed and produced over one hundred soundtracks and film scores.
+German film composer and music producer Hans Zimmer has composed and produced over one hundred soundtracks and film scores.
 Of them, about 50 soundtracks and songs have been nominated for awards.
-He has won two Academy Awards (The Lion King, Dune), four Satellite Awards (The Thin Red Line, Gladiator, The Last Samurai, Inception), three Golden Globe Awards (The Lion King, Gladiator, Dune), five Grammy Awards (two prizes for The Lion King, Crimson Tide, The Dark Knight and Dune: Part Two), three Saturn Awards (The Dark Knight, Inception, Interstellar), two Annie Awards (Kung Fu Panda, Secrets of the Furious Five), and two WAFCA Awards (Inception, Dune).
+He has won two Academy Awards (The Lion King, Dune), a BAFTA Award (Dune), four Satellite Awards (The Thin Red Line, Gladiator, The Last Samurai, Inception), three Golden Globe Awards (The Lion King, Gladiator, Dune), five Grammy Awards (two prizes for The Lion King, Crimson Tide, The Dark Knight and Dune: Part Two), three Saturn Awards (The Dark Knight, Inception, Interstellar), two Annie Awards (Kung Fu Panda, Secrets of the Furious Five), and two WAFCA Awards (Inception, Dune).